PathogenicKatt/PathogenicKatt.github.io/_notes/setting-up-the-environment.md

     - We can download the Proxmox VE ISO file and install it on VirtualBox to experiment with it without the need for additional hardware resources.
 - **Proxmox VE Installation**:
 ![proxmox](/assets/img/htb-setting-up(6).PNG){: .writeup-image}<br>
 - Once everything is set up, we should double check all the stats.
-If everything looks good, we now can start the VM.
+If everything looks good, we now can start the VM.<br>
 ![proxmox](/assets/img/htb-setting-up(7).PNG){: .writeup-image}<br>
 - When the VM boots up, we're greeted with the Proxmox Virtual Environment screen.
-Now, we can select the option to install Proxmox VE using the graphical interface.
+Now, we can select the option to install Proxmox VE using the graphical interface.<br>
 ![proxmox](/assets/img/htb-setting-up(8).PNG){: .writeup-image}<br>
 - Pay close attention throughout the duration of the setup, and make sure to read everything through the installation.
-Once it's installed, you will see the login screen, along with management webpage's URL.
+Once it's installed, you will see the login screen, along with management webpage's URL.<br>
 ![proxmox](/assets/img/htb-setting-up(9).PNG){: .writeup-image}<br>
 - The same credentials you used during the installation will be used to log into the web dashboard.
-Your credentials will be root:yourpasswd.
+Your credentials will be root:yourpasswd.<br>
 ![proxmox](/assets/img/htb-setting-up(10).PNG){: .writeup-image}<br>
 - At this point, you should see all the configuration options for your virtualized “Datacenter”.
 This is where you can upload VMs, containers, create networks, and much more.
-Those VMs and containers will be inside virtualized Proxmox environment and do not need to be added independently to VirtualBox.
+Those VMs and containers will be inside virtualized Proxmox environment and do not need to be added independently to VirtualBox.<br>
 ![proxmox](/assets/img/htb-setting-up(11).PNG){: .writeup-image}<br>